AloisSeckar/StaraKrc-PHP/README.md

 This repository DOESN'T contain images included in the live website.

 This is the latest available version of the source code.
-Major updates are planned for the website.
+Major update was introduced on 3rd January 2016.
+Further development is planned.

-Alois Seckar 2015-12-08
+Alois Seckar 2016-01-03